-3-4.
-Robotics.
+3-3.
+ROBOTICS

+a.
 Objective.
 This event promotes STEM learning and teamwork through two robotic-themed activities.
 The first activity involves tele-operating a robotic vehicle and designing and executing a series of commands to guide a human rover over a simulated Martian surface.
 The second activity involves using a Texas Instruments graphing calculator to control a robotic vehicle.